owl4ce/dotfiles/README.md

 ### Update

 Since I recommend using **rsync** from start, the easiest way is to list the files that will not be updated to avoid replacing personal files with files in the **dotfiles**.
-First, update the local repository with remote git repository (unshallow).
+First, update the local repository with remote git repository.
 > Remember where you cloned this repository.
-> For example, from the start we assumed that it was in `~/Documents`.
+From the start we assumed that it was in `~/Documents`.
 ```sh
 cd ~/Documents/ && \
 pushd dotfiles/ && git pull --unshallow && popd